evandisoft/RedOnion/CommonScriptApi.md

 This is a WIP, and as time goes on we will develop a more robust system.

 # KSP
 We are exposing various objects/types to our Scripting engines.
-Some are defined in KSP or UnityEngine, and some are are objects/types we created ourselves that are useful for interacting with the game.
+Some are defined in KSP or UnityEngine, and some are objects/types we created ourselves that are useful for interacting with the game.
 These objects/types have been added inside an object/namespace that is a global in both scripting languages.

 For Lua, this global is spelled "Ksp", and for ROS (though ros is case insensitive) it is spelled "KSP".